-All institutions accredited by the Higher Learning Commission (HLC) must meet the five criteria for accreditation.
+All institutions accredited by the Higher Learning Commission (HLC) must meet the four criteria for accreditation.
 These criteria emphasize continuous improvement and assessment of student learning.
 Each criterion outlined below is composed of several "core components"; refer to the HLC's website for full details on the criteria and core components.

 HLC Criteria for Accreditation: